Rushikeshuchit/SDEM/README.md

-# SDEM
+# Pinger
-1. Project Name:  Student data entry management 15/07/2024
+1. Project Name:  Pinger( A web chat app)
+2. - In this web app, any registered user can chat with friends.